json⚓︎

 Returns:

 Create a string representing the object.
-Object can be a table, a string, a number, a boolean, nil, json.null or any object with a function __tojson in its metatable.
-A table can only use strings and numbers as keys and its values have to be valid objects as well.
-It raises an error for any invalid data types or reference cycles.
+Object can be a table, string, number, boolean, nil, json.null, or any object with a __tojson function in its metatable.
+A table can only use strings and numbers as keys, and its values have to be valid objects as well.
+This function will raise an error if called on an invalid data type or on a data structure that contains reference cycles.

 local result = json.encode(object, state)